Research

 The cons include less flexibility because of budget limitations.
 Scrum can not be fully implemented.

-Kate Martyn, PM at HYS Enterprise
+Kateryna Martyn, PM at HYS Enterprise

-If the fixed price model needs full-scale preparation with a clear description of all product, budget, and deadline, then time and material model doesn’t need it.
+If the fixed price model needs full-scale preparation with a clear description of all products, budget, and deadline, then the time and material model doesn’t need it.
 It makes it easier to start.
 Also, you can change the requirements or add new features freely.
 The development goes in iterations and after which one you can discuss any changes you want to implement.
 It’s a good point in the evolving market.

 If you run out of the budget, you can stop the development and get a ready product on the stage as it is.
 Speaking about management, you should be ready to be involved in iterations and take part in the whole process constantly.
 The flexibility of this model allows the team to use Agile practices such as Scrum, Kanban, etc.

-What project type is preferable for a time&material model?
+What project type is preferable for a time & material model?

-The Time&Material model is preferable for midterm projects.
+The Time & Material model is preferable for midterm projects.
 After a ballpark, each task needs to be estimated and the client has to approve it.

 There is a place for changes without finalizing the complete scope.
 The budget is always under control.
 So this one is a balance between a dedicated team and a fixed price.

-Kate Martyn, PM at HYS Enterprise
+Kateryna Martyn, PM at HYS Enterprise

 Can I change the engagement model when the collaboration is already started?

 Yes, it is possible.
 Usually, that happens when we work with startups.
 They always have a certain budget to kickstart their idea, so fixed-price contracts are preferable for them.
-Afterward, when they find investors or collect first revenue, they look more into either a long term dedicated team or a time&material engagement.
+Afterward, when they find investors or collect first revenue, they look more into either a long term dedicated team or a time & material engagement.

 Another good example of where the engagement model usually changes is when the project needs to be fully finished.
-In this case, clients usually ask for support and maintenance of the project and the engagement model can change either to a fixed-price or time&material (monthly payments for a certain amount of hours) which is more flexible.
+In this case, clients usually ask for support and maintenance of the project and the engagement model can change either to a fixed-price or time & material (monthly payments for a certain amount of hours) which is more flexible.

 Outsourcing or outstaffing – that is always a hard decision for the clients.
 The main difference is that the client pays for the full delivery of the project in the outsourcing model and the outstaffing means that the client pays for the employees.